jumari-byte/Jarvis-Chat/README.md

 ![jarvis](https://github.com/user-attachments/assets/fbe43765-def1-411c-9db1-97217794712a)

 **Features**
-- **Rudimentary Memory**: Groq-Frontend has a basic memory that allows it to remember previous conversations and respond accordingly.
+- **Rudimentary Memory**: Jarvis has a basic memory that allows it to remember previous conversations and respond accordingly.
 - **Customizable System Prompt**: You can customize the system prompt to fit your specific needs.
 - **Choose AI Model**: Select from a variety of AI models to use with the Groq, Cohere, Mistral, Cerebras, Sambanova API.
 - **Session Reset**: Easily reset the session to start a new conversation.